Little Deaths (film): House and Home

-In Sean Hogan's segment, Richard (Luke de Lacey) and Victoria (Siubhan Harrison) are a married couple who try to alleviate their boredom by picking up homeless women under the guise of a Christian charity, with the intent to abuse them sexually.
-But when they pick up Sorrow, they soon discover that they have taken on more than they can handle, and that Sorrow is not exactly the woman she appears to be.
+Richard and Victoria are a married couple who try to alleviate their boredom by picking up homeless women under the guise of a Christian charity, with the intent to abuse them sexually.
+When they pick up Sorrow, they soon discover that they have taken on more than they can handle, and that Sorrow is not exactly the woman she appears to be.

 Mutant Tool

-The second segment was directed by Andrew Parkinson and follows Jen (Jodie Jameson), a sex worker who visits Dr Reese (Brendan Gregory) in order to get help with her drug addiction.
+Jen is a sex worker who visits Dr Reese in order to get help with her drug addiction.
 The doctor prescribes medication which gives Jen the ability to see frightening visions whenever she touches someone.
 In her visions, she sees a strange man being held prisoner, who wants to die.
 Jen does not realise that the doctor’s prescription incorporates the emissions of this mutant man, who is being held captive by the doctor.
 Dr Reese has been feeding his prisoner human kidneys as part of a twisted post-Nazi experiment.
 Eventually Jen herself mutates, growing an enormous penis.
-She in turn becomes the doctor’s next captive, producing excessive emissions from her “mutant tool”.
+She in turn becomes the doctor’s next captive, producing excessive emissions from her "mutant tool".

 Bitch

-Simon Rumley's short focuses on the dysfunctional relationship between Pete (Tom Sawyer) and Claire (Kate Braithwaite).
+Pete and Claire are in a dysfunctional relationship.
 Claire routinely subjects Pete to emotional and physical abuse and, in the bedroom, makes him participate in various BDSM activities such as forcing him to live and behave as a dog while he gets pegged.
 It would appear that the reason behind Claire's abusive behavior towards Pete is that she is extremely cynophobic and takes out her anger on the dogs she fears by treating her boyfriend like a dog.
-Pete longs for his relationship with Claire to get better and for her to give him more respect and acceptance, but is pushed to his limit when Claire decides, in front of Pete, to sleep with his best friend Al (Tommy Carey).
-Pete is devastated and plots his revenge; he destroys all the dog-like artifacts in the house, and then gradually acquires a whole pack of feral dogs, which he deliberately keeps hungry.
+Pete longs for his relationship with Claire to get better and for her to give him more respect and acceptance, but is pushed to his limit when Claire decides, in front of Pete, to sleep with his best friend Al. Pete is devastated and plots his revenge; he destroys all the dog-like artifacts in the house, and then gradually acquires a whole pack of feral dogs, which he deliberately keeps hungry.
 At home with Claire, he persuades her to be handcuffed naked to their bed, on the pretext he wants to have anal sex with her.
 But instead he pours dog food on to her buttocks and then releases the entire pack of starving dogs into the bedroom.
-The film closes to a background of Claire’s agonised screams.
+The film closes to a background of Claire's agonised screams.